Upcoming one-off events:

 Tuesday afternoon, twice monthly

-Boccia and Table Tennis: 1.30 - 3pm on the following dates:
+Gentle Sports and Social: 1.30 - 3pm on the following dates:

+Join us for Boccia, table tennis or just a cup of tea and a chat.
 Boccia is a Paralympic sport that anyone can play.
 It's similar to lawn bowling but you sit down to throw the balls.
-Come and have a go at this team game - it's easy for beginners to learn. £1 per session, includes refreshments.
+Come and have a go at this team game - it's easy for beginners to learn.

 For people living with dementia their carers, family and friends.
 We have a number of activities available such as games, items to promote conversation and art and crafts etc. Or simply come and talk to others in a similar situation.
 A Dementia Support Advisor is always on hand to offer support and advice.
 Come and enjoy a cup of tea, coffee and a biscuit or two!
 For more information contact Dementia Forward (01904 692473 or email@example.com).
 Registered Charity Number 1148225